-Loy Krathong (ลอยกระทง), sometimes spelled Loy Kratong, is a colorful festival held every year on the full moon of the twelfth month in the Thai Lunar Calendar.
-In 2012, the full moon falls on November 28th, but in some places the celebration will be from the 27 to 29th.
+Loy Krathong (ลอยกระทง), sometimes spelled Loy Kratong or Loi Kratong, is a festival held every year on the full moon of the twelfth month in the Thai Lunar Calendar.
+This means the dates move around from year to year, but it is generally in October or early November.

-This Thai Festival is held all over the country, but there are particularly beautiful celebrations held in Chiang Mai, Ayutthaya and Sukhothai, where the celebrations take place over several days.
-Celebrations are now held throughout Thailand including Bangkok, Phuket and Pattaya, as well as parts of Myanmar (Shan State) and Laos.
+Loy Krathong is held all over the country, but there are significant events held in Chiang Mai, Ayutthaya, and Sukhothai, where the celebrations take place over several days.
+The festival, while not an official, government holiday, are now held throughout Thailand including Bangkok, Phuket and Pattaya, as well as parts of Myanmar (Shan State) and Laos.

-In Chiang Mai the celebration is known as Yee Peng (the full moon of the second month), as the twelfth month in the Thai Lunar Calendar corresponds to the second month in the traditional calendar of the old northern Lanna kingdom.
-The festival features beautifully illuminated lanterns, which are either carried, displayed in houses and temples, and even launched into the night sky.
-Krathong which are an offering – traditionally made out of a banana stalk and adorned with candles, incense and some money – are floated down the rivers.
+In Chiang Mai the celebration is known as Yee Peng / Yi Peng (ยี่เป็ง) (literally, the full moon of the second month), as the twelfth month in the Thai Lunar Calendar corresponds to the second month in the traditional calendar of the old northern Lanna kingdom.
+The festival has illuminated lanterns, which are either carried, displayed in houses and temples, and even launched into the night sky.
+Krathong which are an offering -- traditionally made out of a banana stalk and adorned with candles, incense and some money -- are floated down the rivers.

 Loy Krathong generally takes place over one or two days.
-In Chiang Mai, this turns into a three day festival, though there are events scattered over five or six days.
-The night of the full moon is known as Loy Krathong Yai.
-The night before is known as Loy Krathong Lek.
-In practice there is little to choose between them.
+In Chiang Mai, Yee Peng turns into a three day festival, though there are events in various places in Thailand scattered over five or six days.
 The focus of celebrations in Chiang Mai is around the Saphan Nawarat Bridge that connects Tha Pae Road on the western side of the river with Charoen Muang Road on the other side.
-If you like crowds and a party atmosphere this is the place to come.

 Vendors on the eastern side of the bridge sell khom loy, fireworks and also beer and whiskey.
 Obviously, alcohol, gunpowder and kerosene make for a dangerous combination, so be careful.
 On the western side of the river bamboo landings will have been constructed where people can launch their krathongs into the water.
 Take note that on previous occasions drunken youths have thrown fireworks at the crowd and each other.
 The police make an effort to regulate the younger element, but they cannot be everywhere.